rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

     lwreg --help

 When starting to use lwreg, you also must choose your prefered database management system.
-The two systems compatible with lwreg are SQLite and PostgreSQL.
+The two systems currently supported by lwreg are SQLite and PostgreSQL.

 SQLite is a serverless database system that stores the database in a single file and which is supported as part of the Python standard library.